GRI 401 Employment

 ---|---|---|

-1) Sick leave as defined by Bertelsmann SE & Co.
-KGaA: Sick leave quota = average number of sick days / target working days; Target workdays = calendar days - Saturdays/Sundays - official holidays (x = 365 - 104 - 10 = 251)
+2) Sick leave as defined by Bertelsmann SE & Co.
+KGaA: Sick leave quota = average number of sick days / target working days; target workdays = calendar days - Saturdays/Sundays - official holidays (x = 365 - 104 - 10 = 251)

-Bertelsmann does not report this information broken down by freelance and external/third-party employees and does not provide any information on fatalities.
+Bertelsmann does not report this information broken down by freelance and external employees and does not provide any information on fatalities.
 Due to labor law regulations in Germany, Bertelsmann does not have any information on the main types of work-related illnesses of its employees.
-The number of documentable work-related illnesses in Germany is recorded in the form of days of incapacity to work (see table).
-Work-related hazards that pose a risk of illness are determined in the form of risk assessments, and appropriate measures are initiated to eliminate the identified hazards and minimize risks (see GRI 403-2 ).
-A central collection of this data is not currently planned.
+The number of documentable work-related illnesses in Germany is recorded in the form of sick days (see table).
+Work-related hazards that pose a risk of illness are determined in the form of regular assessments of occupational health and safety risks and appropriate measures are initiated to eliminate the identified hazards and minimize risks (see GRI 403-2 ).

 UN Global Compact principle: I |